Anamican/network-path-finder/README.md

 # Network Path Finder

+ A simple PHP application to find the feasibility of network path in a given network

 ## Initial Thoughts on Solving this problem

 * Use PHP args, readline for getting user input